 "That's so gutless," Dr. Phil says.

-Dr. Phil introduces Kevin Storr, from i-SAFE America, a non-profit foundation dedicated to educating and empowering the youth of America and their families on the Internet.
+Dr. Phil introduces Kevin Storr, from i-SAFE America, a non-profit foundation dedicated to educating and empowering the youth of America

 "The biggest thing, I can't emphasize more to parents, whether your child is the bully or your child is being bullied, is to get the computers out of their bedroom.
 Because in the bedroom, it's just an open door for trouble."